How to Test Your Home Water Quality: The Intelligent First Step Before Installing Any Filtration System

 Step 1: Look Up Your Water Quality

 The fastest way to check your local water quality is by ZIP code.
+Public water systems must send customers Consumer Confidence Reports (CCRs) each July with detailed water quality information including source, detected contaminant levels, and EPA compliance.

 Option 1: EWG Tap Water Database